A. Togay Koralturk, Best-Selling PMP Author

 A sensible plan for anyone early in their career is to earn the CAPM first, keep leading project work, and convert to the PMP once the experience adds up.
 Our CAPM Certification Training course is the natural starting point, and our PMP Certification Training course is ready for you when you move up to the senior exam.
 If your only gap is the contact hours — you have the experience but not the formal training — then you are one course away from applying, and budgeting for it is straightforward (see our breakdown of what PMP certification costs).

 You need project management experience leading projects plus 35 contact hours of formal PM education.
-With a four-year degree the experience requirement is 36 months; with a secondary diploma it is 60 months; with a GAC-accredited bachelor's or post-graduate degree it is 24 months.
+With a four-year degree the experience requirement is 36 months; an associate's degree needs 48 months; a secondary diploma needs 60 months; and a GAC-accredited bachelor's or post-graduate degree needs 24 months — all earned within the last 10 years.
 You also agree to PMI's Code of Ethics.
 Confirm the current criteria on pmi.org before applying.

-It depends on your education: 36 months (3 years) of leading projects with a four-year degree, 60 months (5 years) with a secondary diploma, or 24 months (2 years) with a GAC-accredited bachelor's or post-graduate degree.
-PMI also expects the experience to be reasonably recent, so check the current window in PMI's handbook.
+It depends on your education: 36 months (3 years) with a four-year degree, 48 months (4 years) with an associate's degree, 60 months (5 years) with a secondary diploma, or 24 months (2 years) with a GAC-accredited degree.
+The experience must have been earned within the last 10 years.

 Contact hours are hours of formal instruction in project management.
 You earn them through a project management course — online, classroom, or blended — and the provider issues a certificate of completion you submit with your application.
 A full PMP prep course satisfies the 35-hour requirement and teaches the exam material at the same time.